deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 *“The thing about us Stonebacks is, we never lie.
 Except honestly that’s probably a lie too.
 People lie to themselves all the time and don’t notice.”*

 This “warts and all” honesty is present from the instant we first meet in Folctha’s old town hall.
 He arrives with his fur clipped so short that he’s almost shorn bald.
 Gaoians prize their fur and the Great Father in particular is more than a little vain, making this a true gesture of exposure.
-After all, nakedness is not a natural gaoian concept: without their clothing, a Gaoian still has their fur, and therefore their modesty.
+After all, nakedness is not a natural Gaoian concept: without their clothing, a Gaoian still has their fur, and therefore their modesty.
 By shaving to the skin, Daar is deliberately baring himself to the world.

 This becomes a common theme during our time together.